mdpiper/knowledge/conda.md

 Remove an environment, including all installed packages, with

-    conda remove --n py27 --all
+    conda remove -n py27 --all

 **Reference**